rmcguire6/leitner-box/README.md

 At this point the user sees an ending message with congratulations, statistics on how many cards were gotten right, and a reminder to do it again tomorrow.

+When returning to the app the user must log in with email and password before going to the create cards page.

 ## Features

-- The user can create their user settings: their name and the number of new cards they want to create each day.
+- The user can create their user settings: their name, password, and the number of new cards they want to create each day.
 - The user can create their new cards which are verified by the user and immediately saved to the database.
 - The user can use their cards to memorize by vocalizing the answer, clicking the card to see the correct answer, and marking their answer right or wrong.
 If the user answers wrong the card is put into the undone queue.
 - When the user answers all current cards correctly the user sees congratulations, statistics on correctnes, and a reminder to memorize again tomorrow.
-- When the user opens the application again they immediately see the card creation section.

 ### Project Status